6309-lcy/Portfolio_Management_and_Risk_dashbroad_Application/README.md

 ## Future development
 - Integrate with others models to build up a portfolio management system
 - Deploy this system for 2025 bloomberg trading challenge
+- Deploy this on aws ec2 server and connect with database allowing multi user editing
 - Study and develop further for my research topic in "Event-based Automatic Portfolio Investment Strategies using Multi-modal Large Language Models"